starriver/charli/README.md

 charli provides a very lightweight, 'toolkit' approach to CLI development.

-If you've used [urfave/cli](https://charli.urfave.org/), you might notice the config structs (`App`, `Command` etc.) are similar, but that's about it for similarities between the two. charli is functionally pure first and foremost: its main workhorse functions, `App.Parse(...)` and `App.Help(...)`, have no side-effects.
+If you've used [urfave/cli](https://charli.urfave.org/), you might notice the config structs (`App`, `Command` etc.) are similar, but that's about it. charli is functionally pure first and foremost: its workhorse functions, `App.Parse(...)` and `App.Help(...)`, have no side-effects.

-Some I/O helper functions are provided (eg. `Result.PrintHelp()`), but aside from parsing and help generation, the way your app responds to a parse `Result`, or a help string, is entirely up to you.
+Some I/O helpers are provided (eg. `Result.PrintHelp()`), but aside from parsing and help generation, the way your app responds to a parse `Result` – or a help string – is entirely up to you.

 **Why did we make this?** Well, we're very picky about how we want our CLIs to look and behave – in particular, we want to engineer complex, imperative flows for validation.
 The amount of hacking required on other libraries wasn't worth it for us, so we made this instead.